steven676/android_hardware_ti_wpan/fmradio/legacy_FMGUI/README.txt

 Install: out/target/product/blaze/system/etc/permissions/com.ti.fm.fmradioif.xml
 Install: out/target/product/blaze/system/lib/libfmradio.so

+NOTE:
+1. Please execute the 'mm' build step on an Android source repository which has already been built, so that all the build dependecies are met.

-NOTE: The above binaries are not build along with android file system and needs to be  build seperately in legacy_FMGUI\FM folder by executing mm.
+2. The above binaries are not build along with android file system by default and needs to be  build seperately in legacy_FMGUI\FM folder by executing mm.

-If user wants to include in Android file system build he can modify Android.mk of fmradio and can include legacy_FMGUI in Android.mk
+3. If user wants to include in Android file system build he can modify Android.mk of fmradio and can include legacy_FMGUI in Android.mk